komascript/makelabels/README.md

 value settings.
 Doing so you can use several configuration features.
 Using `makelabels.lco` in opposite does only implement a `\makelabels` feature similar to the standard letter classes.
-Currently there are no configuration features at `makelabel.lco`.
+Currently there are no configuration features at `makelabels.lco`.
 But you may use package [`envlab`](https://www.ctan.org/pkg/envlab) from CTAN after loading `makelabels.lco` to get various configuration features.